 As can be seen from the map (Figure 6) there is significant variation in the conception rate at the local level.
 When analysing figures for areas with small populations, for example Rutland UA, it is important to also take into account the numbers involved, as a slight change when numbers are small can lead to large changes in the rate.
 Other population characteristics can also have an impact, for example, the ethnic composition of an area, the level of deprivation and educational attainment levels.

-There has been widespread variation in the success of local authorities in reducing teenage conception rates since 1998.
-For further information on this variation and ways in which effective reductions in teenage pregnancy can be made see the Teenage Strategy Beyond 2010, published by the previous Government in 2010 and available on the Department for Education website.
+There has been widespread variation in the success of local authorities in reducing teenage conception rates since 1998, as can be seen in

 Local authorities use the data, particularly the number and rate of under 18 conceptions to feed into their Joint Strategic Needs Assessments and to inform their commissioning decisions.
 They also use the statistics to make comparisons with other local areas and with the county, region and national level.